Link Search Menu Expand Document

 ExecuteNonQuery

-This method is used to execute a raw-SQL directly towards the database.
-It returns the number of rows affected during the execution.
-This method supports all types of RDMBS data providers.
+This method executes a raw SQL statement directly against the database and returns the number of rows affected.
+It supports all RDBMS data providers.

 Code Snippets